 Brofenbrenner Urie (1917-2005) provides a model of human development that addresses its many influences.
 Brofenbrenner recognized that human interaction is influenced by larger social forces and that an understanding of those forces is essential for understanding an individual.
-The individual is impacted have direct, significant contact with the person.
+The individual is impacted by microsystems such as parents or siblings; those who have direct, significant contact with the person.
 The input of those is modified by the cognitive and biological state of the individual as well.
-And these influence the person's actions which in turn influence him systems operating on or her.
+And these influence the person's actions which in turn influence systems operating on him or her.
 The mesosystem includes larger organizational structures such as school, the family, or religion.
 These institutions impact the microsystems just described.
 For example, the religious teachings and traditions may guide the child's family's actions or create a climate that makes the family feel stigmatized and this indirectly impacts the child's view of self and others.
 The philosophy of the school system, daily routine, assessment methods, and other characteristics can affect the child's self-image, growth, sense of accomplishment, and schedule thereby impacting the child, physically, cognitively, and emotionally.
 These mesosystems both influence and are influenced by the larger contexts of community referred to as the exosystem.
 A community's values, history, and economy can impact the organizational structures it houses.
 And the community is influenced by macrosystems which are cultural elements such as global economic conditions, war, technological trends, values, philosophies, and a society's responses to the global community.
 In sum, a child's experiences are shaped by larger forces such as the family, schools, and religion, and culture.
-All of this occurs in an historical context or chronosystem.
+All this οf historical occurs an or chronosystem.
 Bronfenbrenner's model helps us combine each of the other theories described above and gives us a perspective that brings it all together.